primefaces/primeng/apps/showcase/public/llms/components/autocomplete.md

 ## Basic

-When typeahead is disabled and multiple is enabled, AutoComplete can work like a chips component.
-Various features allow flexible item addition: use addOnBlur to add items when the input loses focus, addOnTab to add items with the Tab key, and separator to define characters for adding multiple items at once.
+With ⁠multiple enabled, the AutoComplete component behaves like a chips or tags input.
+Use addOnBlur , ⁠addOnTab , and ⁠separator properties to customize the keystroke behavior for adding items.

 ```html
 <!-- With Add On Blur -->